 - Interns should be able to read Chinese well enough to assist with research in newspapers, journals, and on Web sites.
 More advanced Chinese language capability would be a plus.
 The successful candidate for an internship often will have lived or studied in mainland China, Hong Kong, or Taiwan.

-- Although our interns are generally graduate students, or recent graduates, undergraduate students and others are also welcome to apply.
+- Although our interns are generally undergraduates, graduate students, or recent graduates, others are also welcome to apply.

-Interested applicants should send a cover letter, resume, and the names and contact information for two references, to the CECC via e-mail to Judy Wright, Director of Administration at firstname.lastname@example.org by March 1, 2011.
-All requested materials must be submitted and received by the CECC.
-Incomplete applications will not be considered.
+Interested applicants should send a cover letter, resume, and the names and contact information for two references, to the CECC via e-mail to Judy Wright, Director of Administration at firstname.lastname@example.org by December 1, 2010.
 Applications must be received by our office no later than 11:59 P.M.
-Eastern Time on March 1.
+Eastern Time on December 1.
 Please discuss in your cover letter how your professional goals, interests, and background relate to the Commission's legislative mandate regarding human rights and the rule of law in China.